Have you tried to learn to work online from home? Or are you planning to shift to remote work to spend more time with your family?

 What are the skills you need to learn?

 Working from home is an entirely different work environment.
-Certain skills are necessary for a remote worker to be able to face any challenges in this work set up.
-These sets of skills and character will help you to become efficient and successful.
+Specific skills are necessary for a remote worker to face any challenges in this work setup.
+These sets of skills and characters will help you become efficient and successful.

 1. Effective Communication